Kholodna Hora (Kharkiv Metro)

+Kholodna Hora is the busiest station on the Kholodnohirsko-Zavodska line, as well as the entire Kharkiv Metro network.
+Its high ridership is driven by its proximity to a major bus terminal serving both municipal and suburban routes.
+Additionally, the station acts as the primary transit hub for residents of the city's western districts (Kholodnohirskyi and Novobavarskyi).

 Until 8 October 1995, the station and the street on which it is located were known as Vulytsia Sverdlova (lit.
 'Sverdlov Street').
 Also, a bas-relief portrait of communist leader Yakov Sverdlov was located on the station, later removed.
 Two relief composite architectural items, which depicted communist scenes from the Velikiy Oktiabr and the Triumph of the Revolution, are still located on the station.

 The station is put low underground, and is a pillar-trispan with many white marble columns.
 The floor of the station has been finished off with red granite.
 It was designed by V.A Spivachyk; engineered by P.A.
 Bochikashvili and N.D.
 Ivanova; and decorated by V.I.
 Lenchin, P.P Yurchenko, and I.P.
 Yastrebov.